gaddafirusli/react-native-image-overlay/README.md

 React Native `ImageBackground` is useful.
 But you know what's even more useful?

-`ImageBackground` with overlay.This is exactly it.
+`ImageBackground` with overlay.
+This is exactly it.

 <br />